-What is known about T/4 Joseph S. Bandych was born in 1921 to Bruno and Amelia Bandych.
+What is known about T/4 Joseph S. Bandych was born on July 30, 1921, to Bruno and Amelia Bandych.
 His father was a coal miner and the family resided at House #177 at the Glen Robbins Coal Company near Warren, Ohio.
+He had two brothers and a sister and completed three years of high school.
 It appears he enlisted and was sent to Fort Knox, Kentucky, for basic training and assigned to the 19th Ordnance Battalion.

 The first six weeks was the primary training.
 During Week 1, the soldiers did infantry drilling; Week 2 was manual arms and marching to music; Week 3 was machine gun training; Week 4 was pistol training; Week 5 was training with the M1 rifle; Week 6 was field week – training with gas masks, gas attacks, pitching tents, and hikes; Weeks 7,8,9 was spent learning weapons, firing each one, learning the parts of the weapons and their functions, field stripping and caring for weapons, and the cleaning of weapons.